Does Auto Insurance Cover Bicycle Accidents?

 Even worse than underinsured drivers are uninsured drivers.
 Approximately, 12% of drivers do not pay for auto insurance.

 If an uninsured driver hits your bike, check out your health, auto, or bike policies.
 Bikers who also drive cars may use their car insurance, even if they were on their bike during the accident.

 Whatever type of insurance you use, it is essential to know what steps to take after the accident.

 While the percentage of bikers with biker’s insurance is low, that does not mean you should not utilize this additional coverage.

 Bike insurance policies are similar to auto insurance policies.
 Both insurance plans include medical and liability protection.
 The liability coverage ranges from $25,000 to $100,000 per accident.

 As we discussed above, it is possible to use your auto insurance to pay for your accident.

-In some cases, the driver does not carry any or enough insurance.
-In most cases, you can use your Uninsured/Underinsured (UM) coverage to pay for your bodily injuries and personal property claims.
+Sometimes, the driver does not carry any or enough insurance.
+In these cases, you can typically use your Uninsured / Underinsured (UM) coverage to pay for your bodily injuries and personal property claims.